-- Persons of color experienced two thirds (66.7%) of the identified differential treatment on the basis of sexual orientation.
+- People of color experienced two thirds (66.7%) of the identified differential treatment on the basis of sexual orientation.
 Women of color experienced twice the rate of differential treatment than did men of color in sexual orientation tests. - 26.9% of sexual orientation tests conducted within jurisdictions that have enacted protections for LGBTQ housing discrimination revealed differential treatment of the LGBTQ tester.
-Nearly 40% of all tests showing differential treatment on the basis of sexual orientation occurred in jurisdictions that legally are bound to protect LGBTO individuals. - Transgender women of color experienced a higher rate (33.3%) of differential treatment than did white counterparts (30.7%). - 77.7% of gender identity tests conducted within jurisdictions that have enacted protections for LGBTQ housing discrimination revealed differential treatment of the LGBTQ tester.
+Nearly 40% of all tests showing differential treatment on the basis of sexual orientation occurred in jurisdictions that legally are bound to protect LGBTQ individuals. - Transgender women of color experienced a higher rate (33.3%) of differential treatment than did white counterparts (30.7%). - 77.7% of gender identity tests conducted within jurisdictions that have enacted protections for LGBTQ housing discrimination revealed differential treatment of the LGBTQ tester.

 To ensure fair housing for the LGBTQ population of Cuyahoga County, it is imperative to strengthen fair housing laws to protect individuals on the bases of sexual orientation and gender identity on the local, state, and federal levels.
 In the report, 51.8% of differential treatment on the bases of sexual orientation and gender identity occurred in municipalities where such discrimination is banned, suggesting that the local awareness and enforcement of these laws is weak.
 Robust enforcement of fair housing laws is essential to ensuring fair housing for the LGBTQ community.
 It is critical that local jurisdictions develop adequate enforcement measures and local capacity to address identified violations.
 Educational trainings on fair housing law and municipal fair housing ordinances for both landlords and the LGBTQ community are a further step towards fair treatment of the LGBTQ community in the housing market.
+The City of South Euclid City Council enacted a comprehensive nondiscrimination ordinance to ensure nondiscrimination for the LGBQ community in housing, employment, and public accommodations in early April 2018.